Tame or wild Toeplitz shifts: Criteria for tameness of almost automorphic shifts

-We apply the above results to binary shifts.
-Note that in this case, we are bound to choose $V_a=U_a=[a]$ and $V_b=U_b=[b]$ in Lemma~\ref{lem: existence 0-independence set}. \begin{thm} Let $(X,\sigma)\subset (\{a,b\}^\Z,\sigma)$ be an almost automorphic shift with maximal equicontinuous factor $(\mc Z,+g)$ which is forward (backward) non-tame. \begin{enumerate} \item There is an independence set $(t_n)$ for the pair $\{a\},\{b\}$ with $t_n g\to z$ such that all choice functions are realised along $(t_n)$ by elements of $D'-z$. \item If for each $z\in \mc Z$ there are only finitely many $t\in\Z$ such that $(D-z+t g)\cap D \neq \emptyset$, then there exists an independence set $(t_n)$ with $t_ng\to 0$ such that all choice functions are realised along $(t_n)$ by elements of $D$.
+\begin{thm} Let $(X,\sigma)\subset (\{a,b\}^\Z,\sigma)$ be a non-tame almost automorphic shift with maximal equicontinuous factor $(\mc Z,+g)$. \begin{enumerate} \item There is an independence set $(t_n)$ for the pair $\{a\},\{b\}$ with $t_n g\to z$ such that all choice functions are realised along $(t_n)$ by elements of $D'-z$. \item If for each $z\in \mc Z$ there are only finitely many $t\in\Z$ such that $(D-z+t g)\cap D \neq \emptyset$, then there exists an independence set $(t_n)$ with $t_ng\to 0$ such that all choice functions are realised along $(t_n)$ by elements of $D$.
 Moreover, $(t_n)$ can be chosen strictly negative and it can also be chosen strictly positive. \end{enumerate} \end{thm} \begin{proof} The first statement is Prop.~\ref{prop: only derived set of discontinuities matters} applied to the only possible pair of non-empty disjoint subsets of $\{a,b\}$.
 As for the second, let $(t_n)\subset \N$ be an independence set such that $t_n g\to z$.
-By Cor.~\ref{cor: realization only needs Df} all choice functions are realised along $(t_n)$ by points of $\pi^{-1}(D-z)$.
+By Corollary~\ref{cor: realization only needs Df} all choice functions are realised along $(t_n)$ by points of $\pi^{-1}(D-z)$.
 Taking a subsequence of $(t_n)\subset \N$ we can suppose that $(D-z+t_n g)\cap D\neq \emptyset$ for all $n$.
 As $K$ is finite, all its subsets are clopen and so we may apply Lemma~\ref{lem: existence 0-independence set} to find an independence set $(\tau_n)$ with $\tau_n g\to 0$ such that all choice functions are realised along $(\tau_n)$ by elements of $D$.
-As $(t_n)$ must diverge to $+\infty$ we can arrange that the $\tau_n$ are strictly negative and thus must diverge to $-\infty$. \end{proof}
+We may choose $(\tau_n)$ strictly negative or strictly positive. \end{proof}